-When you're in the Phoenix area and the desert defines life and dominates the geography, it might feel as if water events are out of the question and not on the agenda.
+When you're in the Phoenix area and the desert defines life and dominates the geography, it might feel as if water events are out of the question.
 But you would be wrong.
 Take a town lake in Tempe, and add holiday lights and boats, and you get a magical night's celebration that seems a little surreal.

 The Fantasy of Lights Boat Parade, bringing this magic to the Phoenix area since 1999, is one of several annual winter holiday events hosted by Downtown Tempe.
 This is a free event, but you'll need cash for food vendors—don't pass up that hot chocolate on a chilly December night.

 The Fantasy of Lights Boat Parade takes place on Tempe Town Lake in downtown Tempe and can be accessed by Valley Metro Rail.
 The Fantasy of Lights Boat Parade and its other related activities take place on Saturday, December 14, 2019.
 The festivities and live entertainment begin at 4 p.m., and the boat parade sets off at 7 p.m.

 Santa Claus will make an appearance at Tempe Beach Park, so bring your camera to take photos as the kids greet Santa.
 Sixth Street Market vendors will set up at Tempe Beach Park with handmade jewelry and works of art, among other items, so check them out for creative holiday gifts.
 There will also be food, drinks, and live musical entertainment, with a fireworks finale after the boat parade.
 No viewing will be allowed from Mill Avenue bridges.